Rapid quantum approaches for combinatorial optimisation inspired by optimal state-transfer: Introduction

 An alternative approach for evolving from an initial state to the final state might be via Hamiltonians for optimal state transfer \cite{Bro06}.
 These are Hamiltonians that transfer the system from the initial state to the final state in the shortest possible time.
 In this paper we use these Hamiltonians as our underlying design principle.
 Such Hamiltonians typically require knowledge of the final state (i.e., the solution to the optimisation problem).
 In the absence of this information we therefore focus on how the behaviour of these Hamiltonians might be approximated to find approximate solutions to optimisation problems.
 The result is a rapid continuous-time approach, with a single variational parameter.

-The framework of this paper is as follows: Sections \ref{sec:QAframe}, \ref{sec:hamdes}, \ref{sec:met}, and \ref{sec:prob} introduce the requisite background material and introduce the Hamiltonians considered in the rest of the paper (Sec.\ \ref{sec:hamdes}).
+The framework of this paper is as follows: Sections \ref{sec:QAframe}, \ref{sec:hamdes}, and \ref{sec:prob} introduce the requisite background material and introduce the Hamiltonians considered in the rest of the paper (Sec.\ \ref{sec:hamdes}).
 Sections \ref{sec:H1}, \ref{sec:QZ}, and \ref{sec:lpa} provide analytical and numerical evidence for the performance of these Hamiltonians.
 Throughout the paper we adopt the convention $\hbar=1$.
 The corresponding Pauli matrices are denoted by $X,Y$ and $Z$.
 The identity is denoted by $I$.
 The commutator is denoted by $[\cdot,\cdot]$.
 The simulations make use of the Python packages QuTiP \cite{Joh12,Joh13} and Qiskit \cite{Qiskit}.
+Details about the numerical studies, including discussion about the presentation of numerical results can be found in Appendix \ref{app:num}.